-Hours of time and effort are saved by having a POS system which can easily export sales and financial information or integrate with an accounting module or application.
+Hours of time and effort are saved by having a POS system that can easily export sales and financial information or integrate with an accounting module or application.
 Statements, profit and loss accounts, and tax and VAT information are far easier to manage.

 Management of Staff

-Inventory and sales trends can be managed onsite quickly by managers and kitchens or even off site by management who can react quickly to issues and opportunities as they arise.
-Most POS systems will have a web based console accessible anywhere with an internet connection.
+Inventory and sales trends can be managed onsite quickly by managers and kitchens or even off-site by management who can react quickly to issues and opportunities as they arise.
+Most POS systems will have a web-based console accessible anywhere with an internet connection.

 Better Customer Service

 Customer service can be improved by the completely up-to-date availability of menu items, fast order processing, and efficient payment receipt.